 - How the firearm deviated from its original approved configuration

 This rule created widespread concern among AR pistol brace owners.
-The criteria were vague, and many law-abiding citizens faced confusion about whether their firearms were suddenly illegal.
-FFLs also struggled with compliance risks, as determining which pistol firearms fell under the new rule proved difficult without clear guidance.
+The criteria were vague, and many law-abiding gun owners faced confusion about whether their firearms were suddenly subject to felony charges under the NFA.
+FFLs also struggled with compliance risks, as determining which AR-style pistols fell under the new rule proved difficult.

 Legal Challenges and Court Rulings

 The ATF’s rule faced immediate pushback.
-Gun rights organizations, individual owners, and industry groups filed lawsuits arguing the agency overstepped its authority.
-The Firearms Policy Coalition and the Second Amendment Foundation were among the most active challengers.
+Gun rights organizations, individual pistol brace owners, and industry groups filed lawsuits arguing the agency exceeded its authority and infringed on Second Amendment rights.
+The Firearms Policy Coalition and the Firearms Regulatory Accountability Coalition led the most consequential challenges.

-The Supreme Court’s decision in Garland v.
-Cargill also influenced the legal landscape.
-While that case focused on bump stocks, it reinforced limits on ATF rulemaking authority.
-Courts increasingly questioned whether the agency could redefine terms Congress had established.
+The Supreme Court’s June 2024 decision in Garland v.
+Cargill reinforced the legal landscape.
+While that case focused on bump stocks, it reaffirmed that ATF cannot reclassify weapons categories without an act of Congress.

 Here’s what this means in practice:

-- Braced pistols are not classified as NFA items
+- Braced pistols are not classified as short-barreled rifles under the vacated rule

-- No tax stamp is required for ownership or transfer
+- No NFA tax stamp is required for a standard pistol transfer involving a braced pistol

 - No NFA registration is necessary